eugenielai/eugenielai.github.io/posts/another_annotated_sop.md

 I wanted to address why I spent 6 years at UBC, which is relatively uncommon and often raises questions (e.g., if I can handle a rigorous course load).
 However, it was difficult for me to word my reason in a professional way at first.
 So I decided to only briefly mention the personal aspect while elaborating on my work experience.
 Xuan helped me further emphasize the value of the experience and how it contributes to my goals in graduate studies.
 > As a first-generation college student from a low-income, single-parent family, working puts additional constraints on my course load yet is the most effective way to support myself.
 Although I spent six years on my undergraduate degree, I did two years of co-op at three different places in industry, non-profit, and academia.
 While studying full-time, I have also worked part-time in retail, administration, and teaching.
 Through these valuable experiences, I not only learned about the many real-world challenges that people face on the job, but also discovered research interests that would allow me to address some of those challenges.

-Let’s not leave any loose ends and tie my two goals together to wrap up.
+Let’s not leave any loose ends and tie the two goals together to wrap up.
 > After graduate studies, I aim to pursue a career in academia, so that I can develop the research and tools to address these challenges and more.
 Furthering my education at MIT would bring me one step closer to my goal of advancing data-driven decision-making in a wide range of fields and improving equal access to educational resources for students like me in marginalized groups.

 ## Other Takeaways